VaibhavHanskar/VaibhavHanskar/README.md

 - 👋 Hi, I’m @VaibhavHanskar
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science certification course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Companies
 - 📫 How to reach me ...

 <!---